 First Grade International Ltd.’s supply chain is both complex and extensive and is ostensibly divided into two main streams, one for bulk industrial products and the other for Koko branded retail products.
-Our suppliers provide both raw materials and finished goods for manufacturing across our core product areas, which include supplying coconut products, dried fruit, oil, nuts and cocoa powder as well as providing contract manufacturing services for the supply of Koko branded products.
+Our suppliers provide both raw materials and finished goods for manufacturing across our core product areas, which include supplying; coconut products, dried fruit, oil, nuts, chocolate and cocoa powder as well as providing contracted manufacturing services for the supply of Koko branded products.
 All areas of our supply chain are carefully monitored and audited by trained staff to make sure that the legislative requirements of both UK and International Law are being met.

 First Grade International Ltd.’s Ethical Trade Policy:

 When dealing with suppliers First Grade International Ltd. will endeavour to deal openly, fairly and will adhere to contract terms.

 First Grade International Ltd. expect suppliers to develop equal opportunity policies within employment without discrimination on grounds of race, religion and gender or any other arbitrary basis.

 Employees shall be free to join lawful associations; forced labour or coercion at work is unacceptable.